yvelikova/axway-open-docs/content/en/docs/apigw_poldev/general_remote_hosts.md

 For example, the remote host's network connection is pulled out of the machine while sending data to the API Gateway.
 When the API Gateway has read all the available data off the network, it waits the **Active Timeout** period before closing the connection.

+The **Active Timeout** value is also used as a wait time when the maximum number of connections for a remote host is reached.
+For example, when a remote host reaches the **Maximum connections** value, API Gateway waits the active timeout period before giving up on trying to make a new connection.

 **Transaction Timeout (ms)**:\
 A configurable transaction timeout that detects slow HTTP attacks (slow header write, slow body write, slow read) and rejects any transaction that keeps the worker threads occupied for an excessive amount of time.
 The default value is 240000 milliseconds.